civicrm/release-management/README.md

 | 5.1.x  | Mar 2018                 | Apr 2018        | May 2, 2018    | May 2018      |
 | 5.0.x  | Feb 2018                 | Mar 2018        | Apr 4, 2018    | Apr 2018      |

-Unless stated otherwise, months are generally bounded by the first Wed.
-Thus, development in May 2018 actually lasts from 2-May-18 to 6-Jun-18.

 ## Release Lifecycle

 Each period has a different policy on accepting changes: